Microbusiness in France: Taxation of micro enterprises

-The microbusiness legal status was defined in Article 35 of the Economic Growth Incentive Law (published on 01/Aug/2003).
-Before the law, freelancers were expected to pay taxes either using the micro enterprise tax status defined in Article 50-0 of the General Tax Code or using the Special Declaratory Scheme defined in Article 102 of said General Tax Code.
+The microbusiness legal status was defined in Article 35 of the Economic Growth Incentive Law published on 1 August 2003.
+Before this law was passed, freelancers were expected to pay taxes either using the micro enterprise tax status defined in Article 50-0 of the General Tax Code or using the Special Declaratory Scheme defined in Article 102 of said General Tax Code.
 The provisions of the EGI law grant freelancers the ability to opt out of standard conditions for paying social contributions and charges (accounting provisions, regularization, minimum fees to start a business) in favour of the provisions defined in Article L 131-1 and Article L 136-3 of the Social Security Code (SSC).

 Article 102 ter of the GTC defines a special declaratory scheme for non-trading profits (classified as BNC, for bénéfices non-commerciaux).
 This tax status is labelled "micro BNC".
 Profits from this status is exclusively restricted to people who do not earn more than 32,600 EUR exclusive of VAT over a calendar year (since 2011, the scheme should be valid up to 2013).
 In this situation, since 2006 the yearly Gross Operating Surplus (GOS) is minored by a 34% rate (was 37%).

 Article 50-0 of the GTC defines the microbusiness tax status for crafting/trading/industrial company benefits.
 In other words, for industrial and commercial benefits (classified as BIC, for bénéfices industriels et commerciaux).
 This tax status is labelled "micro BIC" and restricted to companies with turnover limitations: